Version2beta/kobol/README.rst

 Kobol makes some assumptions about the locations of your content, and expects it to be organized on the file system the same way it will be organized on the website.

 Pages are static content that are not organized by time.
 Kobol will look for them by default in a 'pages' subdirectory, and they can be nested.
 Pages will be presented on the site nested just as they are in the file system and kobol will always render the pages menu as a nested unordered list.
 Pages will also be linked at addresses matching their location under the pages subdirectory.
-For example, 'myproject/pages/about/careers' will be linked at 'about/careers'.
+For example, 'myproject/pages/about/careers.yaml' will be linked at 'about/careers'.

 Articles are content that is organized and presented by time.
 Kobol will look for them by default in an 'articles' subdirectory, but they are not nested.
 Articles will be presented on a article navigation page within an <article> element, with each pagetitle in a <header> element and linking to the article page.
 Articles are always organized by the published date in reverse chronological order (most recent articles first).
 Articles will be linked under the articles section.
-For example, an article saved on the file system as 'why_i_love_kobol' will be linked at 'articles/why_i_love_kobol'.
+For example, an article saved on the file system as 'why_i_love_kobol.yaml' will be linked at 'articles/why_i_love_kobol'.

 The semantic HTML is created using Jinja2 (http://jinja.pocoo.org/docs/) templates that can be modified to suit your individual needs.
 They are stored under the 'templates' directory organized by theme.
 Styling for each theme is stored under the 'themes' directory, also organized by theme.
 Kobol comes with one theme called 'kobol', which is defined by the templates under 'templates/kobol' and styles under 'themes/kobol'.